OakkarPyaePhyo/UOG_Project_Environmentalist/readme.md

 ## How to Install this application?

 Firstly, your computer must have laravel package.
+How to install laravel?
+There are links to Laravel documentation and tutorial videos.
+Run localhost in the browser.
+There are two main sides in this web application: users and admin.
+If you are new user, register you account and login.